pumasecurity/hth-village-24/workbook/docs/airborneio-24.md

 ??? tip "Hint"

     - List the pods running in the `hth` namespace.
+Make a note of the *api* pod's name, as you will need this in the next step.

         ```bash
         kubectl get pods -n hth